oktadev/okta-react-native-login-example/README.md

 This example app shows how to create a React Native application and add Login with Okta.

+To see how this example was created, please read [Create a React Native App with Login in 10 Minutes](https://developer.okta.com/blog/2019/11/14/react-native-login).

 **Prerequisites:** [Node.js](https://nodejs.org/), [React Native CLI](https://www.npmjs.com/package/react-native-cli), and Xcode (for iOS/Mac) or Android Studio (for Android).

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.